How is Oracle Java Cloud Service - SaaS Extension different from Oracle Java Cloud Service?

 How do I create an on-premise WebLogic Server environment that is comparable to an Oracle Java Cloud Service - SaaS Extension instance?

 An on-premise environment is a local WebLogic Server/Java EE environment that is comparable to an Oracle Java Cloud Service - SaaS Extension instance.
 An on-premise environment is useful for both developing and troubleshooting applications deployed to Oracle Java Cloud Service - SaaS Extension.
-For more information, see Creating an On-premise WebLogic Server Environment.
+See Creating an On-premise WebLogic Server Environment.

 Can I set Log4j or JDK logging levels for my applications?

 Yes, by using commands available from the Java Cloud Service - SaaS Extension SDK.
 This feature is particularly useful when you want to adjust the log level of loggers your application is using as it allows you to control the debugging resolution of the log statements.
-For more information and a list of logging commands, see Managing Logging Levels.
-For information on acquiring the Java Cloud Service - SaaS Extension SDK, see Downloading the Oracle Java Cloud Service - SaaS Extension SDK.
+See Managing Logging Levels.
+See Downloading the Oracle Java Cloud Service - SaaS Extension SDK.

 If I'm using the JDeveloper IDE can I use Log4j with applications deployed to Oracle Java Cloud Service - SaaS Extension?